sourcecred/docs/culture/review_culture.md

 ## Lifecycle of a Review

 ### Proposal
-The first step is for a contributor to propose a _change_.
+The first step is for a contributor to come up with and propose a _change_.
+Before starting work on the change, they may want to run it by the community.
+Often times community members will have great feedback on how to approach the change, and whether it's valuable.

-The contributor needs to do two things at this stage:
+Once the contributor wants to move forward with the change, they will formally propose it.
+They need to do two things at this stage:
 - Flesh out the change (e.g. writing the code), so that there is something to review
 - Explain the change (e.g. writing a pull request description), so that reviewers can easily understand it

 Both steps are vital, and contributors should put real effort into explaining the change well.
 Doing so is respectful of reviewers' time, and makes it easier for others in the community to follow along with the project and get involved themselves.
+Finally, the change's explanation acts as documentation for future contributors hoping to understand the project.

 Finally, before requesting a review, the contributor should _self-review_ their change.
 It's amazing how many issues can be spotted and fixed during self-review.
 This is respectful of reviewers' time, and makes the process a lot smoother.

 ### Review